If you haven’t had a chance to make it out to the Ohio Renaissance Festival yet, this weekend is your last chance.

 This festival will transport you back to the 16th Century in an English village with knights, jousts, swordsmen, pirates, nobles, peasants and jugglers walking past you in timely costumes.

-Here are 5 MORE things to know and love about the Renaissance Festival:
+Here are 5 things to know and love about the Renaissance Festival:

 1. FUN THEMED WEEKENDS

-This 30-acre permanent village has been authentically and historically re-created in the flavor of 16th Century England and has special promotions each weekend.
+This 30-acre permanent village has been authentically and historically re-created in the flavor of 16th Century England and has had special themed promotions each weekend.
+This last one is appropriately Halloween themed.

-There is plenty to see on 14 stages offering plenty of entertainment.
-Below is a mere sampling of the action, comedy, music, and song on the festival’s 14 stages.
+There is plenty to see on 15 stages offering plenty of entertainment.
+Get a daily show schedule here.

 Cirqa Brava: The acrobatic duo, Sophia A. Balantine and Marina Petrano, will combine comedy with high-flying aerial stunts.